Daniel-F-Garcia/variable-names/README.md

 # variable, class and method names

 A collection of terms that are useful when naming things.
-See also https://unbug.github.io/codelf
+See also https://unbug.github.io/codelf and http://source-code-wordle.de/

 ## Keys